 where $H$ and $W$ denote the height and width of the input diagram, respectively.

-For textual components, the T5 Encoder \cite{raffel2020exploring} is employed to process both the target text $t$ and concept text $c$ independently.
-We introduce a learnable linear transformation $W_h$ to ensure compatibility between the CLIP Image Encoder \cite{radford2021learning} and T5 Encoder \cite{raffel2020exploring} feature spaces.
-This facilitates unified similarity computation and subsequent operations in the \textbf{KnowFusionQG} phase.
-The process culminates in the selection of the most semantically relevant patch from each hierarchical layer to form the set $P_s$, as shown in Equation \ref{eq:1}.
+For textual components, the T5 Encoder \cite{raffel2020exploring} is employed to process both the input text $t$ and course text $c$ independently.
+We introduce a learnable linear transformation $W_h$ to ensure seamless compatibility between the CLIP Image Encoder \cite{radford2021learning} and T5 Encoder \cite{raffel2020exploring} feature spaces.
+This effectively facilitates unified similarity computation and subsequent operations in the \textbf{KnowFusionQG} phase.
+The process ultimately culminates in the selection of the most semantically relevant patch from each hierarchical layer to form the patch set $P_s$, as shown in Equation \ref{eq:1}.

-Selected patches $P_s$, target text $t$, and concept text $c$ are fed into a large-scale vision-language model (VLM) like Qwen-VL or BLIP to obtain diverse patch-specific knowledge.
-The resulting knowledge set $K_s$ is generated according to Equation \ref{eq:2}.
+The selected patches $P_s$, input text $t$, and course text $c$ are carefully fed into a large-scale vision-language model (VLM) like Qwen2.5-VL \cite{bai2025qwen2} or BLIP \cite{li2022blip} to obtain diverse knowledge which is related with patch, input and course.
+The resulting knowledge set $K_s$ is systematically generated according to Equation \ref{eq:2}.

 where $k^l$ is the text paragraph retrieved by the VLM, containing several knowledge sentences.
 To optimize the learning process, the CLIP Image Encoder \cite{radford2021learning}, T5 Encoder \cite{raffel2020exploring}, and the linear transformation $W_h$ employed in this phase share parameters with their counterparts in the third phase, where gradient updates are effectively propagated.